 2. A Winning Scavenger Hunt

 If you like a good walking tour of a city, combine it with a scavenger hunt and a chance to win a prize.
 On the Cape May Walking Tour and Holiday Hunt, it is simple.
-First, find all 12 holiday symbols hidden around Cape May.
+First, find all 12 holiday symbols hidden around these quaint New Jersey towns which are perfect to visit during Christmas.
 Then, snap and post a photo of your small group on social media using #CapeMay12Days, and you could win a prize.
 This is an excellent activity if you have young teens in your group.

 Pro Tip: The link will allow you to plan your walking tour ahead of time, so you know where to stop and what is nearby for refreshments and breaks.